cjdenio/shorty/README.md

     **`root` is a special value for `<name>` that creates a redirect for the root URL.**

 ### `DELETE /api/link/<name>` - delete a named link
-example: `curl -X DELETE http://localhost:3000/api/link/gh`
+example: `curl -X DELETE http://localhost:8000/api/link/gh`

+## 🚗 Roadmap

+- UI
+- Random link generation
+- Redirect code configuration